-The identification strategy assumes there are no preexisting non-linear trends affecting PCAuse in districts that experienced civil conflict violence.
+The identification strategy assumes there are no preexisting non-linear trends affecting PCA-use in districts that experienced CV.
 We use data on whether respondents were themselves disciplined with PCA to check the validity of this assumption, albeit in an imperfect manner.
-Table II reveals PCA-use over time might have actually decreased by more in districts that were not exposed to civil conflict in comparison to districts that were.
+Table II reveals PCA-use over time may have decreased by more in districts that were not exposed to CV in comparison to districts that were.
 Consider Column (1).
-Accounting for district fixed effects, respondents born in the 1960s, 1970s, 1980s, and 1990s in districts that never experienced violence were respectively 3.5, 3.6, 10.1, and 27.5 percentage points less likely to have a childhood history of PCA in comparison to those born in the 1950s.
+Accounting for district fixed effects, respondents born in the 1960s, 1970s, 1980s, and 1990s in districts that never experienced CV were respectively 1.8 (not significant), 2.4, 7.9, and 24.8 percentage points less likely to have a childhood history of PCA in comparison to those born in the 1950s.
 Meanwhile, the changes were either insignificant or not as large for those born in districts that experienced at least one violent conflict event.
-The conclusions are similar if we compare the changes in PCA-use over time for districts that experienced less than the median level of violence against districts that experienced the median level of violence or above.